juhoveli/fullstackproject/documentation/diary.md

 Native alert messages and vibration are good examples.
 Next I really should generate some random data and start filtering it in the views.

+### Manipulating views

+For a couple of hours I tried to make it work to switch views.
+So basically just saving the page name to state and then manipulating view based on that.
+Quite an easy task, although I now have a navigation menu that keeps moving.. need to make it stick to the bottom of the screen.